 Over the past 10 years, we’ve worked with manufacturers in over a dozen countries to improve their productivity.
 During that time a consistent theme emerged: sustainability is at odds with manufacturing growth.
 We believe that is a false choice and, today, we’re offering a new narrative and approach: data-driven manufacturing holistically supports sustainability.

 Reasonable minds agree that the climate is changing significantly.
 The average yearly surface temperature today is approximately 1.42 ºF higher than it was during the 20th century1.
 We know that temperatures are expected to rise significantly by 2100, on the order of 5.4-9.0 ºF2.
-Contributing to this, there are three major sectors which comprise over 94% of carbon emissions, including transportation, buildings and industry.
-Industry is by far the largest with 43.12%; half of which is from manufacturing3.
+Contributing to this, there are three major sectors that comprise over 94% of carbon emissions, including transportation, buildings, and industry.
+The industry is by far the largest with 43.12%; half of which is from manufacturing3.

 What if lowering CO2 could also make manufacturers money?
 We think it can.

 Manufacturing is the largest source of data in the world – almost two times more than any other sector6.
 While on the surface this should allow any production use case to be solved, in reality, the data is often unusable due to the lack of common data structures, a result of an incredibly fragmented industry.
 Sight Machine’s Manufacturing Data Platform uses system-wide analysis, real-time data stream processing, and insight-to-action expertise to marry any kind of production, quality, and energy data.
 The result?
 The ability to understand how energy is used throughout the production process, including its components and sub-components.
 This capability enables the company to increase yields while maintaining the same aggregate energy use – a lower per-unit output of energy.
 Alternatively, we enable manufacturers to decrease the aggregate amount of overall energy used while maintaining output and quality.